DW01/traktor-docs/engine/animation.md

 ### Animation State Graphs: The Choreographer's Blueprint

 Real character animation is complex.
 A player character might have dozens of animations: idle, walk, run, jump, land, attack, hit reactions, death animations.
-You need to transition smoothly between them based on gameplay conditions—speed, ground contact, input, health.
+You need to transition smoothly between them based on gameplay conditions.
+Speed, ground contact, input, health.
 Managing this with manual code becomes a nightmare fast.

 That's what **animation state graphs** solve.
 Think of a state graph as a choreographer's blueprint: it defines a set of animation states (idle, walk, run) and the rules for transitioning between them (walk when speed > 0.1, run when speed > 5.0).
 The system handles the transitions, blending smoothly from one animation to the next.